instill-ai/console/README.md

 3. In the VDP folder you just clone, use `make build PROFILE=all` to build the full images of vdp, this step will take some time if this is your first time setting up the VDP.
 4. In the same VDP folder, use `make dev PROFILE=all` This will bring up the full working VDP backend, except the console you comment out at the second step.
 5. Clone the [console repo](https://github.com/instill-ai/console)
-6. Install yarn if you don’t have it, use `npm install` or `brew install yarn` if you have homebrew.
+6. Install pnpm if you don’t have it, use `npm install -g pnpm` or `brew install pnpm` if you have homebrew.
-7. Install all the dependencies, use `yarn install`.
+7. Install all the dependencies, use `pnpm install`.
 8. Make sure the environment variables in the `.env` file are correct.
 They should map one-to-one to the config of the VDP.
 By default they are

 ```